tsyne/tsyne/PATTERNS.md

 ## Overview

-Jyne provides flexible state management utilities that enable you to build applications using various architectural patterns.
+Tsyne provides flexible state management utilities that enable you to build applications using various architectural patterns.
 These patterns help you:

 - **Separate concerns**: Keep UI, business logic, and data separate
 - **Improve testability**: Test logic independently of UI